ealcobaca/ealcobaca.github.io/_pages/software.md

 I develop software as part of my research and as a hobby.
 I love working on Open Source projects.
 I believe that science must be available to everyone!

-Below you'll find packages/software/scripts that I developed during my Ph.D.
+Below you'll find packages/software/scripts that I developed (some of them were made in collaboration).

 pymfe: Python Meta-Feature Extractor
 ------------------------------------